GSejas/mermaid-export-pro/README.md

 # Mermaid Export Pro

+> This extension is free, the name is mainly to set it appart from older unmaintained alternatives.

 ![](media\mermaid-export-pro-banner.png)

-Professional Mermaid diagram export extension for Visual Studio Code with comprehensive format support and workflow automation.
+Professional Mermaid (from markdown `.md` or Mermaid files `.mmd`) diagram export extension for Visual Studio Code with comprehensive format support and workflow automation.

 - [Mermaid Export Pro](#mermaid-export-pro)
     - [🎯 Smart Status Bar Integration](#-smart-status-bar-integration)